 You will need tickets to get in, so be sure to book those in advance.
 Crowds of people hoping to experience this sight may slow you down in your visit, but it will be worth it.
 Be patient.

 Also, be advised that an Uber or a cab home may take a while due to the popularity of the landmark.
 The best time of all to go is during New Years when the entire tower is lit up, it is one of the best things to do in Paris in the winter.
 Bring a camera so you can take photos of this amazing sight.

 4. Acropolis of Athens

-The Acropolis of Athens is one of the most iconic ancient sites of Europe, if not the world.
+The Acropolis of Athens is one of the most iconic ancient sites of Europe and one of the awesome things to do on mainland Greece, if not the world.
 It’s the birthplace of democracy, the cradle of Western Civilisation, and a top travel European bucket list item.

 You can’t visit Athens and miss the Acropolis.
 Quite literally, in fact – it has a prominent position on top of a hill in the centre of the city.
 You can see it from most streets in the centre of town.
 Most people think first of the famous Parthenon temple but the term acropolis (which translates as citadel) refers to the wider hilltop archaeological site that encompasses several ancient Greek temples and civic structures.